transient-haskell/transient/README.md

      - ap1 <> ap2
      - (,) <$> ap1 <*> ap2

-are possible and generate a new applications that are composable as well.
+are possible and generate new applications that are composable as well.

 Transient does exactly that.